tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 Do a video explining how the program works.
 From download to download of csv files and others

+I was 18 and did not know the structure of the program or code. remember I was not at university when I made this project.

 ### What I learned

 With this project I seriously improved my programming skills.
 One thing is coding, other is writing actually software.
 If coding is writing a page, I leaned the basics of writing a book. i learned how to do tests with the unittesting module.